Frequently asked questions

 What is involved?

 Music therapy sessions usually last for half an hour and take place weekly at your child’s school or other setting during school hours.
-Where appropriate I will liaise with your child’s teacher to include peer(s) in sessions.
-Whilst music making is clearly an important part of sessions, the focus is on supporting non-musical goals rather than the acquisition of musical knowledge.
+Where appropriate we will liaise with your child’s teacher to include peer(s) in sessions.
+Whilst music making is clearly an important part of sessions, the focus is generally on supporting non-musical areas rather than the acquisition of musical knowledge.
 Music therapy may be required for only a short time, or for a longer time depending on your child’s needs.
 Sessions are child-led and follow your child’s interests and strengths.

 Do I need a referral?